victorezealuma/Sales-Analysis-in-SQL/README.md

 ## Key Insights & Findings
 __Branch Performance:__ Branch C consistently outperforms the other two branches in sales.

-__Product Trends:__ Electronics, Home and Sports products are on most popular products, with Electronics accessories being the highest seller.
+__Product Trends:__ Electronics, Home and Sports products are the top 3 popular selling products, with Electronics accessories being the highest seller.